Blog » Taking pension money early: finding the perfect home for your investment

 Different pension types and schemes offer specific benefits – so let’s start by looking at how your pension pot will be dealt with in various circumstances.

-“Within the pension review there should be a benchmark figure, so you can see how your investments have performed against an industry average.”
+“Within the pension check there should be a benchmark figure, so you can see how your investments have performed against an industry average.”

 The fund will either be under performing or outperforming.
 A yearly review can be very useful.
 If the fund is constantly underperforming then this may be the time to look at other providers, but it is important to get advice about this.
 Apart from the fact that you do not want to solely change because of short-term issues, you also need to take into account other factors such as unique scheme benefits and lower charges (see below).